What is Motor Oil?

 Engine oil is comprised of two basic components—base oils and additives.
-The base oils constitute 70 to 85 percent of the total, while additives round out the remaining 15 to 25 percent.
+The base oils constitute 70 to 90 percent of the total, while additives round out the remaining 10 to 30 percent.
+These additives include dispersants, detergents, anti-wear additives, friction modifiers, antioxidants, anti-foam additives, and corrosion inhibitors, viscosity index improvers, pour point depressants, and more.

-A dispersant helps keep sludge from forming on internal engine parts by suspending contaminants in the oil until they can be safely removed at the next oil change.
+A dispersant helps your engine’s performance by helping to keep sludge from forming on internal engine parts by suspending contaminants in the oil until they can be safely removed at the next oil change.

 Detergents operate on high-temperature surfaces, such as the piston-ring area and the piston under-crown, helping to prevent deposits.
 These detergents get consumed over the life of your oil change.

-Anti-wear agents form a protective coating on metal surfaces.
-They also provide an antioxidant boost.
-Anti-wear agents operate under high temperatures and high load conditions, particularly protecting cams, lifters, piston rings and cylinder walls.
-Anti-wear agents cloak these surfaces in a “sacrificial layer” or film, which is consumed in the protective process.
+High pressure points, like between the camshaft lobe and its follower, can reach over 200,000 pounds per square inch of pressure!
+The advanced anti-wear additives in Pennzoil® Synthetics, like ZDDP or “zinc,” form a protective layer that is thinner than a strand of human hair, yet able to absorb impact at high pressure points inside your engine.
+Antiwear additives operate under high temperatures and high load conditions, particularly protecting camshaft lobes, lifters, piston rings and cylinder walls.
+Antiwear additives coat these surfaces in a “sacrificial layer” or film, which is consumed as it protects.
 Without this “sacrificial layer,” metal-to-metal contact would occur.
-Like detergents, anti-wear agents also get consumed over the life of your oil change.
-Another reason you should always change your oil at recommended intervals.
+Like detergents, antiwear additives also get consumed over the life of your oil change.
+This is another reason you should always change your oil at recommended intervals.

 Oxidation results from exposure of the oil to oxygen at high temperatures.
 It’s not a good thing.
-The results of such exposure can accelerate the aging of the oil contributing to oil thickening, sludge and deposits.
+The results of such exposure can accelerate the breakdown of the oil and contribute to oil thickening, sludge and deposits.
 Antioxidants help slow oxidation in the oil to help keep engines running clean.

 Foam-causing air bubbles create a variety of problems in oil.
 They make oil harder to pump to vital engine parts, reduce the oil’s lubrication effectiveness, and inhibit the oil’s ability to help keep the engine cool.
 A foamed-up oil can result in serious engine damage.
 An anti-foam additive helps prevent these problems, specifically at high temperatures.

-The Viscosity index measures an oil’s ability to resist changes in viscosity as temperature changes.
+The viscosity index measures an oil’s ability to resist changes in viscosity as temperature changes.
 Viscosity index improvers utilize polymer additives to help maintain oil viscosity over a wide range of temperatures.
-The use of Viscosity index improvers allows the formulation of multi-grade engine oils, such as 10W-30 and SAE 10W-30.
+The use of viscosity index improvers allows the formulation of multi-grade engine oils, such as SAE 0W-40 and SAE 5W-30.

-These are used in multi-grade oils to provide good oil flow at low temperatures.
-Flow is important in cold engines as oils that are difficult to pump through the engine require additional energy to circulate—like a clogged artery.
+Pour point depressants help motor oil flow at extremely low temperatures.
+Flow is important in cold engines as oils that are difficult to pump at cold temperatures require additional energy to circulate.
 This results in added stress on the engine and decreased efficiency.